Ayush-Poddar-2003/Computer-Networks/01_ComputerNetworkBasics.md

 Collection of these computer networks.

 HOW IT ALL STARTED ?
-It was WW1, US and soviet union -> first satellite -> Russia won launching sputnik(1st satellite) in 1957, Due to competition and jealousy
+It was around WW1, US and soviet union were leading as tech giant -> first satellite -> Russia won launching sputnik(1st satellite) in 1957,
-USA created ARPA(Advanced research project agency) to do all scientific research and keep US as no. 1
+In response US Army created ARPA(Advanced research project agency) to develop new tech and bring america back on top, as they were worried of nuclear attack from soviets.
-So ARPA had buildings throught USA, then the question came how to communicate with each other leading to discovery of ARPANET
-Connection was made b/w 4 buildings :
+So ARPA as a protecting emergency system connection was made b/w 4 scientific universities :

     Stanford, MIT, University of UTAH, UCLA

-using TCP**

 ---
 Now issue was people wanted to submit their research papers but there was no mode of communication/sharing.

 WWW - Tim Berner Lee, A project that stored these research papers
 [First Website](https://info.cern.ch/hypertext/WWW/TheProject.html)
 There was no searh bar just limited web pages interlinked